ntudlcv/DLCV-Fall-2021-Final-2/README.md

 # DLCV-Fall-2021-Final-2

+# How to run your code?
+> TODO: Please provide example scripts to run your code.
+For example,
+> 1. python3 preprocessing.py <Path to data>
+> 2. python3 inference.py <Path to the output csv file>
+> ...

 Please refer to [TBD](https://drive.google.com/file/d/1x4a_j7v7w4FqFumNAe_f1hIE69oijvnt/view?usp=sharing) for final project details and rules. **Note that all of final project videos and introduction pdf files can be accessed in your NTU COOL.**